-Fuel sensors, also known as car fuel gauges, allow drivers to monitor fuel consumption and help them to determine when to refill the tank.
-Fuel sensors consist of two main components: the sensing system itself (also known as the sender) and the indicator (also commonly referred to as the gauge).
+Fuel level sensors allow vehicle operators to monitor fuel consumption and determine when to refill the tank.
+A fuel level sensor consists of two main components: the sensing system itself (also known as the sender) and the indicator (also commonly referred to as the gauge).

-The fuel sensor is located in the fuel tank and consists of a float—usually made of foam and connected to an actuating metal rod—attached to a variable resistor.
-The variable resistors used in fuel level sensors are often composed of a resistive material, where one end is attached to the ground, with a wiper (much like a very small windscreen wiper) that moves over the resistive material as the float moves.
+The fuel level sensor is located in the fuel tank and consists of a foam float, an actuating metal rod, and a variable resistor.
+The variable resistor is usually composed of a resistive material, with one end attached to the tank.
+A small wiper moves over the resistive material as the float moves.

-Similarly, when fuel is low, the rod often does not extend to the end of the tank, causing the gauge to indicate an empty tank when actually some fuel remains.
+Similarly, when the fuel level is low, the rod often does not extend to the end of the tank, causing the gauge to indicate an empty tank when, in fact, some fuel remains in the tank.

 Aircraft Fuel Level Sensors